-a.
+- a.
 From PC2, enter the necessary command to trace the route to PC4.

-2001:db8:1:3::2

-- b.
+What is the last successful IPv6 address that was reached?
+2001:DB8:1:3::2 - b.
 The trace will eventually end after 30 attempts.
 Enter Ctrl+C to stop the trace before 30 attempts. - c.
 From PC4, enter the necessary command to trace the route to PC2.

-No IPv6 address was reached.
+What is the last successful IPv6 address that was reached?
+No IPv6 address was reached - d.

-- d.
 Enter Ctrl+C to stop the trace. - e.
-Click R3.
+Click R3 and then the CLI tab.
 Press ENTER and log in to the router. - f.
 Enter the show ipv6 interface brief command to list the interfaces and their status.
 There are two IPv6 addresses on the router.
 One should match the gateway address recorded in Step 1d.
 Is there a discrepancy?
+Yes - g.
+Run more tests if it helps visualize the problem.
+Simulation mode is available.